I loved the holy tension work of finding my two core values. It sparked life. I saw me again.

 I’ve read 13 books already in 2019.
 I’m walking away from the computer and looking for inspiration.
 And the comfort of the couch and a big blanket.
 But I feel like I’m just stealing inspiration from someone else’s inspiring writing.
 I pray often, “God, bring this inspiring stuff out of me again” as the couch consumes me.

 I need a warmer day to feel fresh air.
-I broke my ankle back in October.
-(You can see my boot in the new Note to Self video.)
+I broke my ankle 4 months ago.
 I’m healing yet a bit unstable.
 I’m forbidden to be anywhere near ice or snow.
 Warmer air means less ice and the pumping of life through my veins again with outdoor exercise.
 I was stationed on that couch a lot through October and November.
 I am certain that sun on my skin and moving my body at a faster pace (though slower than I was in October before the “great fall”) will help open me up as I’m also certain that the repeating of my boys in prison will still weigh heavy on me.

 Then I read this and I decided I am going to steal this inspiration—with full credit, of course!.